makerplane/canfix-spec/src/approval.rst

-These change requests will be discussed and either approved for ratification by the specification committee, not approved, or reserved for further discussion by the moderator of the CAN-FIX forum.
+These change requests will be discussed and either approved for ratification by the specification committee, not approved, or reserved for further discussion by the moderator of the CAN-FiX forum.

 The CFSRC will operate within the following essential guidelines [#f1]_ :